 Crab Ceviche Tostada

-– 2 (8oz) packages imitation crab leg meat (diced)
+- 16 ounces imitation crab leg meat (diced)

-- Place the tostadas in a baking sheet, and bake in the oven for 3 minutes or until warm.
-Scoop the ceviche on a tostada and serve immediately.
+- Place tostadas on a baking sheet, and bake in the oven for 3 minutes or until warm.
+Transfer the tostadas to serving plates.
+Scoop ceviche on a tostada and serve immediately.